cyoung984/7zip_explode/README.md

 7zip_explode
 =============

 Modified version of 7zip which supports archive exploding an archive into its constituent blocks.
+A block may contain more than one file.
+If the archive is setup in a certain way, each file can get its own block and then exploding becomes more effective.

 ## Building.
 A Visual Studio 2010 solution is provided in CPP/7zip/Bundles/Alone which can be used to build it.